hyeonghun1/hyeonghun1.github.io/_pages/about.md

 ======
 **February 7th, 2025:** Our preprint [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2410.22291) (with Boris Kramer) is available online at arXiv.
 This is my first PhD research project where we enhance the standard Operator Inference---a data-driven reduced-order modeling method---by augmenting state constraints present in the full-order model.
 We particularly demonstrate the enhancement of stability, accuracy, and physical concsistency for the application to a char combustion problem.

-**September 9th-13th, 2024** I attended the [Model Reduction and Surrogate Modeling (MORe) 2024] (https://more2024.sciencesconf.org/) conference, which was hosted by my university at the beautiful location, the Scripps seaside forum, in La Jolla.
+**September 9th-13th, 2024** I attended the [Model Reduction and Surrogate Modeling (MORe) 2024](https://more2024.sciencesconf.org/) conference, which was hosted by my university at the beautiful location, the Scripps seaside forum, in La Jolla.

+**April, 27th, 2024** I attended the Southern California Applied Mathematics Symposium (SOCAMS) 2024 that my university hosted.

 **December 21st, 2023:** I passed my Departmental Qualifying Exam (DQE) in linear systems theory, numerical linear algebra, and computational fluid dynamics.
 Many thanks to my advisor [Prof. Boris Kramer](http://kramer.ucsd.edu/index.html), and committee members [Prof. Patricia Hidalgo-Gonzalez](https://patyhidalgo.github.io/) and [Prof. Oliver Schmidt](https://flowphysics.ucsd.edu/).